akhiroky/TeaCat/README.md

 ## Description
 This software adds functionality to the wc command.
 The wc command displays the number of lines, words, and bytes in a specified text file.
 However, TeaCat will also display the contents of the file.
+It is a combination of the cat command and the wc command.

 ## Usage
 ```